-Well it seems there’s a few way to explain this, and it’s a combination of natural factors, and human meddling.
+Well, it seems there are a few ways to explain this, and it’s a combination of natural factors, and human meddling.
 Let’s take a look.

 Why are tomato skins tough ?